Advice and ethical assessment of projects

 If you are a student on a Bachelor’s programme, Master’s (60 credits) programme, or Master’s (120) programme, a clinic with R&D projects, a supervisor for essays or projects, a doctoral student or a researcher, and you have questions about the ethical aspects of your research work, you are welcome to contact the Ethical Advisory Board in South East Sweden.
 We can assist with an advisory ethical assessment of the project regarding resources, the relationship and information pertaining to research participants, and the collection, processing, publication and archiving of data.
 We do not provide any ethical approval because we do not conduct an ethical review, instead we provide an advisory opinion as support in designing the project.
 It is the supervisor/responsible researcher who decides whether the project can be implemented, and this is also the person responsible for ensuring that the ethical rules of research are followed.

 In order to process your application, we require information regarding the project title, the name of the applicant/supervisor and the location for the project’s implementation.
 We also need to know about the project’s background, purpose and any issues, how data is to be collected and managed, how selection is justified and the procedure.
 It is also important that we receive an account of the ethical problems that you yourself can see in the project, as well as information on your relationship with research participants.
+It is important that you include attachments as instructed in the application form.

 The Ethical Advisory Board does not provide advisory opinions on studies that has already started.